How Will a Lowered Credit Limit Affect My Credit Scores?

 - Apply for a new line of credit elsewhere.
 If the above options fail, you may want to open a new line of credit with a lender or creditor with whom you have no previous relationship.
 Even if you don't actively use this account, increasing your combined credit limit could have a positive impact on your debt-to-credit ratio.
 Be aware, however, that if you apply for a new line of credit and are turned down, the application will still generate the inquiry on your credit reports, which may impact your credit scores.

-If your credit limit is lowered and none of the remedies above prove fruitful, try not to despair.
+If your credit limit decreases and none of the remedies above prove fruitful, try not to despair.
 As long as you continue to pay your bills on time, your credit scores will likely reflect your good borrowing habits.
-If you’ve recently experienced a job loss or other income reduction and are having trouble keeping up with your debts, reach out to your lender or creditor to discuss various repayment options — any sort of communication is better than none.
+If you've recently experienced a job loss or other income reduction and are having trouble keeping up with your debts, reach out to your lender or creditor to discuss various repayment options — any sort of communication is better than none.